monkeywithacupcake/burst/README.md

     $ gem install burst

-If you really are committed to microblogging, wanting to fire off whatever thought without typing any yaml at all in your posts placed in the _micro folder, add this precommit hook
+**IGNORE end of ignore**

-By "add this precommit hook", I mean add a file called `pre-commit` in the project subfolder `.git/hooks` You may have to make it executable with `hmod ug+x .git/hooks/*`
+If you really are committed to microblogging, wanting to fire off whatever thought without typing any yaml at all in your posts placed in the _micro folder, add this precommit hook that will add yaml to the top of all of the files that you newly commit to the _micro directory.
+The date in this file does not matter for your purposes because it is the file name that is used for sort order.
+So, continue to name posts like you are familiar with with jekyll yyyymmdd-something.md.

 ```
 #!/bin/sh